Pushword/Pushword/packages/docs/content/roadmap.md

         -   Check there is no translation with the same language than current page
     -   add <!-- page-scanner-ignore: what to ignore --> ou plutôt dans othersParameters
     -   page scanner --alter :)
--   **name suggester**: parse content, find words or multiple words used only in this doc, suggest it as potential name, s'active au moment du clic sur l'input name
 -   **eCommerce** bridge with sylius ?!
 -   **Advanced main image** : associé un champ vidéo à l'image d'en-tête
 -   **Admin** : extend parameters and events to _filters_ and _lister_ will permit extension)